jonatanvicente/sonar-jenkins-training/labs/lab_4a.md

 **Configuring Gradle**

 To **prevent Gradle from using the cache** and to ensure the project is rebuilt each time you change the code, follow these steps:
 - **Make sure Gradle is properly configured in Jenkins**.
+We are adding a new Step to our pipeline:
-Go to Project → Build Steps → Use Gradle Wrapper, enable Make gradlew executable, and set Wrapper location to ${WORKSPACE}.
+	- Go to Project → Build Steps → Use Gradle Wrapper, enable Make gradlew executable, and set Wrapper location to ${WORKSPACE}.
 	- In the **Tasks** field, add the following parameters:
 ```
  clean test --no-daemon --no-build-cache --rerun-tasks
 ```